ToniWonKanobi/theoveranalyzed.net/posts/2015/12/7/mailbox-blog-saying-goodbye.md

 Tags: Apps
 Image: https://dropboxmailboxblog.files.wordpress.com/2015/12/mb-sunset.png?w=650&h=335

-![Goodbye, Mailbox][files]
+![Goodbye, Mailbox][1]

 From the Mailbox blog:

 > [As] we deepened our focus on collaboration, we realized there’s only so much an email app can do to fundamentally fix email.
-We’ve come to believe that the best way for us to improve people’s productivity going forward is to streamline the workflows that generate so much email in the first place.
+We’ve come to believe that the best way for us to improve people’s productivity going forward is to streamline the workflows that generate so much email in the first place.Surprise, surprise?[Another][2] [great][3] email app goes the way of the dodo.

-Surprise, surprise?

-[Another][archive] [great][wikipedia] email app goes the way of the dodo.

-While I've since switched to [Airmail][apple] on OS X, Mailbox for iOS hasn't left my Dock on since its [release in 2013][dropbox].
+While I've since switched to [Airmail][4] on OS X, Mailbox for iOS hasn't left my Dock on since its [release in 2013][5].

 I've been on the TestFlight for Airmail's iPhone app for a few months, and sadly, I don't think it will be anywhere near as great as Mailbox.